-Recovering from a road race is an important component of your overall training plan when you’re a cyclist.
-If you don’t take steps to properly recover from your bike race, you can increase your risk for injury.
+Recovering from a road race is an important component of your overall training plan when you’re an avid cyclist.
+If you don’t take steps to properly recover from your bike race, you can increase your risk of injury and burnout.
 And you may even limit your participation in upcoming races.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Matthew Winters, DPT, shares seven tips to help your body recover from a cycling race for optimal performance down the road.

 After your race ends, take five minutes to continue spinning slowly.